aembke/fred.rs/CONTRIBUTING.md

 Automatic tracing in client libraries can be very useful.
 However, Redis is fast enough that emitting trace data for a Redis client can result in a ton of network traffic to the tracing collector.

 [This document](src/tracing/README.md) covers what is traced and how these relate to the two optional tracing features: `full-tracing` and `partial-tracing`.
 While writing and testing this library I often saw tracing exporter errors due to having filled up the buffer between the subscriber and exporter.
 As a result the tracing logic was separated into the two features mentioned earlier.
 Callers can see a lot of benefit just from the `partial-tracing` feature, but it may also be beneficial to enable `full-tracing` while debugging a difficult issue.
 However, callers that use `full-tracing` should expect to spend some time tuning their subscriber and exporter settings to handle a lot of tracing output.

-For most use cases the caller is only concerned with tracing individual commands through the client.
-Features such as automatic reconnection can drastically impact performance, but these are not directly traced since they often occur outside the context of an individual command, and therefore most likely outside the context of an application-level span from the caller.

 #### Performance